tayseeradam/backend-note-app/README.md

 ## Schemas & Models
 1. Schema: This is a design/blueprint of your data structure
 2. Model: this is an actual object for your schema

+## middleware
+this is a function can has access to the request,respones and the next function